-It began in 2011 when, newly engaged, Buffie sat on an old Bentwood side chair of Gary's, and the seat, long overdue for a reweave, broke.
-Fortunately, one of their neighbors was a master blind weaver, and taught Buffie what she needed to know to fix it.
-Ever enterprising, and having crafting skills in her Mi'Kmaq genes, Buffie then began crafting an original line of children's woven chairs, rockers and stools and started selling them at a local farmers' market.
-She soon realized there was a strong need for someone to reweave customers' existing antique furniture, and since 2012 that has also been a focus of Maritime Weavers.
+It began in 2011 when, newly engaged, Buffie sat on an old Bentwood side chair of Gary's late grandmother, and the seat, long overdue for a reweave, broke.
+She had learned traditional Mi'Kmaw weaving from her elders as a young girl, but had forgotten most of the techniques.
+Fortunately, one of their neighbors was a master blind weaver, and retaught Buffie what she needed to know to fix it.
+Ever enterprising, and having crafting skills in her Mi'Kmaw genes, Buffie then began crafting an original line of children's woven chairs, rockers and stools and started selling them at a local farmers' market, having passed their juried competition.

-Working with fibres as diverse as string cane, press cane, split ash, Danish cord, paper and natural rush, binder cane, blind cane and more, Buffie has mastered whatever your furniture needs!
+Working with fibres as diverse as string cane, press cane, split ash, Danish cord, paper and natural rush, binder cane, blind cane and more, Buffie has mastered the art of creating fine woven furniture with a genuine indigenous touch.

 Follow us on httpss/www.facebook.com/maritimeweavers